Estudios económicos

 • Richly endowed in agricultural resources (natural rubber, rice and sugar cane)

-• Diversified exports: tourism, machinery, vehicles and automotive parts, electronic components, agri-food products, fish and shellfish
+• Diversified exports: tourism, vehicles and automotive parts, electronic components, agri-food products, fish and shellfish

-• Well capitalised commercial banks with high loan-loss provisions
+• Well capitalised commercial banks with high level of loan loss provision

 WEAKNESSES